AIForces/AIForcesAPI/docs/source/problem.rst

          Argument      Format           Default                  Description

-         fields        list of strings  All :ref:`problem-label` fields  Fields, which will be retrieved.
-                                                                 Must be a subset of :ref:`problem-label` fields
+         fields        list of strings  All :ref:`problem-label` fields  Fields, which will be retrieved. fields                   Must be a subset of :ref:`problem-label` fields
          ============= ================ ======================== ==============================

    Example